Nordix/nsm-test/ovl/forwarder-test/README.md

 # Xcluster/ovl - forwarder-test

-Tests Meridio in `xcluster`.
-Originally this ovl was testing different NSM forwarders only, but it has evolved to generic e2e tests with `xcluster`.
+Tests of Meridio in [xcluster](https://github.com/Nordix/xcluster).
+Originally this ovl was testing different NSM forwarders only, but it has evolved to generic e2e.

 The [ovl/nsm-ovs](https://github.com/Nordix/nsm-test/tree/master/ovl/nsm-ovs)
 is used for NSM setup and the same network setup is used;